 Jacqui, Team Coordinator of Boston CRHT, received a nomination from the Trust's Associate Director of Nursing and Quality Zoë Rowe, for the way she leads her team.

-"Jacqui has already had such a positive impact on the team since joining earlier this year, she is such a strong and inclusive leader and absolutely deserves recognition for the difference she makes in her work for her staff and patients, said Zoë."
+"Jacqui has already had such a positive impact on the team since joining earlier this year.
+She is such a strong and inclusive leader and absolutely deserves recognition for the difference she makes in her work for her staff and patients"

-The Trust's Safeguarding & Mental Capacity Team has been selected as quarter one team winners for 2016/17.
+The Trust's Safeguarding & Mental Capacity Team has been selected as quarter one team winners.

 Nominated by manager Liz Bainbridge for their 'outstanding commitment to patient safety and their leadership and responsiveness across the Trust'.